 Once it’s cool enough to add more, reheat your wax and add more of the same dye.
 We want the color to be roughly double the strength of previous layer, so add roughly half the amount you originally added to the left over wax.

 Step 5 (multi-colored ONLY): Go ahead and pour all of your melted wax into the mold or container, and leave it to set for at least an hour.
 It should fill it about half way.
 Once it’s set, melt down the other half of your wax that we set aside earlier.

 Pick your second color, and then add roughly the same amount of this dye as you did your first (this will help match tones and make it look a little more cohesive with multiple colors).
 Make sure your dye is well distributed.

 Step 6: Once your dye is fully distributed, pour about an inch of the wax into your half-filled container or mold.
 Let it cool as before.
 Repeat this step until you have used your remaining wax (keeping some aside for sink holes).

 You could even do an ombre effect, or make use of lots of colors (rainbow candle, anyone?).
 The only difference for an ombre candle would be that you’re going to want to pour an inch at a time for all of your wax, adding more color as you go so you get distinct layers.
-For lots of layers of different colors, divide your wax by the amount of colors you’re using and work with one layer, no less than an inch tall, at a time.
+For lots of layers of different colors, divide your wax by the number of colors you’re using and work with one layer, no less than an inch tall, at a time.

 Coloring Soy Wax